What Does the Phoenix Suns' Starting 5 Lineup Look Like?

 Center: | Nick Richards |

-Booker returns to shooting guard after spending time alternating as a point guard.
+Booker is returning to point guard after spending time alternating as a shooting guard.
 A four-time NBA All-Star and 2022 All-NBA First Teamer, Booker is a shooter whose range can extend out to the 3-point line.
 Now in his 10th season, Booker became the franchise's all-time leading scorer in February.
 Book has spent his entire NBA career in Phoenix and still hopes to lead them to an NBA Title.
+Booker is the second-highest scorer on the roster, averaging 25.7 PPG.

 Center Nick Richards

 Acquired from the Charlotte Hornets on January 15, the Suns got a center who could contribute immediately to help their playoff chances.
 Richards had a double-double in his first game with the Suns, scoring 21 points and 11 rebounds in a 125-121 win over the Detroit Pistons.
 He became the first person in Suns' history to record a double-double off the bench.
 This performance helped him earn a spot in the starting lineup.
-As mentioned above, Richards is suffering from a right ankle sprain but is probable for their upcoming game against the Raptors.
+Richards is listed as a game-time decision, leaving Oso Ighodaro as the next man up.

 Examining the Phoenix Suns’ 2024-25 Bench